I look at the girl in the magazine –

 Don’t aim low, aim high!

-Magazine defined ‘beauty’ is something we can never have because it’s not for real.
+Advertiser defined ‘beauty’ is something we can never have because it’s not for real.
 Why spend your time, money and perhaps your health trying to look like something that’s not for real?
 Aim higher – be yourself.

 Healthy body image starts with accepting that you are a unique individual with gifts and talents no one else has.
 Outside appearance is never the measure of who we are.
 The sort of qualities that attract others to you long term are being kind, genuine, tolerant, considerate and good humoured – all the stuff your mum keeps reminding you about!